 Wading birds include stilts and avocets, herons, egrets, bitterns, and storks.
 Maryland also has the beautiful roseate spoonbill and the white ibis.
 Some seabirds are skuas, gulls, jaegers, shearwaters, terns, and tropicbirds.
 The yellow-nosed albatross has been seen in Maryland, as have the southern and northern storm petrels.
 Puffins, murres, dovekies, guillemots, and auks take the place of penguins in the northern hemisphere.
 Loons give their strange call on Maryland’s lakes and sandpipers, curlews, godwits, and turnstones scurry along the shore poking for food in the mud.

-Other types of birds are passerines such as flycatchers, kingbirds, mourning doves, vireos, shrikes, crows, magpies, bluejay, tits, swallows, larks, chickadees, and kinglets.
+Other types of birds are passerines such as flycatchers, kingbirds, mourning doves, vireos, shrikes, crows, magpies, bluejays, tits, swallows, larks, chickadees, and kinglets.
 Starlings, wrens, and mockingbirds are also common in Maryland, as are robins, sparrows, bluebirds, finches, and warblers.
 Cardinals, tanagers, buntings, and their cousin the dickcissel also make Maryland their home.

 There are even parrots in Maryland.
 The one parrot that’s still extant is the Monk parakeet, though scientists do not know if it is wild or feral.
 It is not native, for its origins are in South America.

 Reptiles And Amphibians

 Though Maryland can get chilly in the winter, it does have its share of reptiles and amphibians.
 Maryland is home to several snakes, including the corn snake, the eastern rat snake, and the common garter snake.
 Venomous and dangerous snakes found in Maryland are the eastern copperhead and the timber rattlesnake.
 In total, Maryland is home to 27 different types of snakes.

-Besides the diamond terrapin, Maryland’s waters are habitats for species of sea turtle, including one of the rarest, Kemp’s Ridley sea turtle.
+Besides the diamond terrapin, Maryland’s waters are habitats for species of sea turtles, including one of the rarest, Kemp’s Ridley sea turtle.
 The Atlantic hawksbill, loggerhead, leatherback, and green sea turtles are also found in Maryland’s part of the Atlantic Ocean.

 Other Maryland turtles are the eastern snapping turtle, the eastern mud, musk, box, and painted turtles, the eastern spiny soft-shelled turtle, and the northern red-bellied cooter.